radiopushka/AIShellImageMixer/README.md

 * `<iterations>`: Integer value specifying the number of training iterations or the lowest error percent at which to stop training.

 ### Tests
-* Tested on an i5 12th gen with a small dataset of 6 128x128 png images.
+* Tested on an i5 12th gen with a small dataset of 6 128x128 RGB png images.
   * 6 images of different anime girls with different features and different hair color.
   * Two images for each hair color and a total of three different hair colors
   * Learning took around an hour total with a learn rate of 0.01 per image